gabrielribcesario/ConjugateGradient/README.md

 # ConjugateGradient

-A C/C++ implementation of the conjugate gradient method.
+A C implementation of the conjugate gradient method.